leBluem/RandomBlenderCode/README.md

 ```
 # this is for blender console mostly (Shift+F4)
 # i dont  know howto do it without 'if True:'
-# if not mentioned otherwise use snippets in object mode)
+# if not mentioned otherwise: code snippets are for object mode
 ```

 ## Count